Thursday, March 19, 2009

-In 2008, a divided Supreme Court insisted that terrorists captured on the battlefield be given the rights of U.S. citizens...
+In 2009, the Obama administration directed that terrorists captured on the battlefield be granted the rights of U.S. citizens...

 Welcome to Waziristan, Mr...